 South Sudan suffers from both drought and flash flooding, which can make some parts of the country inaccessible by road.

-Credit/debit cards and travellers’ cheques aren’t accepted.
+Credit/debit cards aren’t widely accepted and very few businesses will accept travellers’ cheques.
 It’s very difficult to get cash against credit cards at banks or to use them in shops and restaurants.
 Make sure you have enough cash in US Dollars (clean, unblemished notes dated 2009 onwards).
 Juba is comparatively expensive; one night’s accommodation in an international standard hotel can be up to $200 and vehicle rental can be from $150 per day.

 Travel advice help and support